cunychenhclass/cisc3171proj-group7/README.md

 - Reassess the extra work that will need to be reassigned to remaining team members.
 Reassess the timeline of future goals and adjust as needed.

-Copyright infringement accusations (star trek theme) app may be taken down.
+Copyright infringement accusations (Star Trek theme) app may be taken down.
 - Don’t name the app anything related to Star Trek and don’t monetize in order to keep it free use.

 Lack of understanding of Android app development, which could result in a subpar product